 Purchase a Camera Detector

-You can buy a speed and red light camera detector for approximately $50.
-These camera detectors alert you to nearby red light and speed cameras, usually by making a sound and flashing a light.
+You can buy speed and red light camera detectors for approximately $50.
+These camera detectors alert you to nearby red light and speed cameras, usually by making a sound and flashing light.
 Several models are currently available.
-Popular manufacturers include Cobra, Cheetah and GPS Angel.
+Popular manufacturers include Cobra, Cheetah, and GPS Angel.

 Look at Online Camera Maps and Lists

-For example, you can find information about all the Autovelox and Tutor speed control cameras and detectors on Italian toll highways online.
-Regional offices of the Polizia Stradale publish lists of Autovelox camera locations, including mobile camera locations, every two weeks.
+For example, regional offices of the Polizia Stradale publish lists of Autovelox camera locations, including mobile camera locations, every two weeks.

-If you are driving in the US or Canada, Photoenforced.com can help you search for red light cameras, speed cameras and several other types of cameras by city.
+If you are driving in the US or Canada, Photoenforced.com can help you search for red light cameras, speed cameras, and several other types of cameras by the city.
 Local governments often publish camera locations, too.
-For example, Washington, DC's Metropolitan Police Department publishes a list of mobile speed camera locations and red light camera locations.